 You could save a significant amount of money by borrowing federal loans instead of private ones.
 The interest rates for federal loans are typically lower, and they offer repayment, deferment, forbearance, discharge, and forgiveness options that tend to be more limited for private student loans.
 In general, it's best to explore all of your federal loan options before borrowing private loans.

 Remember, you aren't alone.
-According to the College Board, about 60% of college students borrow loans to pay for school every year—and that number keeps growing.
+According to The College Board, students and parents borrowed $106.5 billion in 2016-17.
 As long as you keep your loans manageable, you should be able to pay them down fairly quickly—and enjoy all they helped you achieve.